Get The Compensation You Need After A Car Accident

 The above list is not exhaustive.
 After reviewing your case and evidence, a Cincinnati attorney from Levy Law Offices can help you compile a detailed list of damages and demand adequate compensation from the responsible party.
 Do not accept any settlement offers from the insurer before having your attorney review it.
 You might be entitled to much more than you realize.

 Don’t automatically assume that the car crash was your fault.
-Contact a car accident lawyer, who will be able to evaluate whether or not there were other factors that could’ve caused your accident.
+Contact a car accident lawyer, who will be able to evaluate whether other factors could have caused your accident.

-The rule also states that the victim’s degree of fault will reduce the amount of her damage award.
-So for instance, if an investigation finds you are 50 percent at fault for an accident and your damages total $100,000, you can only recover $50,000.
+The rule also states that the victim’s degree of fault will reduce the amount of his or her damage award.
+So for instance, if an investigation finds you are 50 percent at fault for an accident and your damages total $100,000, you can recover only $50,000.

 Let Levy Law Offices build a strong case for you and help turn your crash into cash!
-Contact our office in Cincinnati, Ohio today at 513-587-1323 for a free consultation.
+Contact our office in Cincinnati, Ohio, today at 513-655-5089 for a free consultation.
 Our lawyers are available 24/7.
 If you are unable to come to us, we well come to you.
 We represent clients throughout the Tri-State Area.
 Se habla español.